 Opening a dialogue with your landlord early on considerably increases the prospects of reaching a payment agreement that you can afford and that your landlord is happy with.
 The alternative is ongoing uncertainty and, in many cases, a great deal of stress, doubt and fear over what the consequences of not paying your rent might be – whilst losing the trust of your landlord in the meantime.

-This isn’t to suggest that landlords are always kind-hearted souls but rather to imply that commitments as a tenant to solving issues around rent arrears are often welcomed as cost-effective and preferable options to eviction from a landlords’ perspective.
+This isn’t to suggest that landlords are always willing to negotiate, but a tenant willing to solve the issues around rent arrears are often welcomed as cost-effective and preferable options to eviction from a landlords’ perspective.

-This might be easier said than done of course but if you can possibly stick to the terms of a rent arrears repayment plan agreed with your landlord then it is very much in your interests to do so.
+It is possible to arrange a repayment plan for your rent arrears, although this is likely to depend on how much rent you owe and how long the situation has gone on for.
+If you are able to successfully negotiate a rent arrears repayment plan with your landlord, then it is very much in your interests to ensure you keep up with the agreed repayments.
 Failing to pay money to your landlord in line with a pre-arranged strategy is likely to lead to legal action aimed at evicting you from your home.